cmateu/galstreams/README.rst

 - The MWStreams class provides an object to handle the data for all known streams in the MW

-- The gcutils library provides utility methods that will let you create a footprint object for your own stream, defining it in one the following four ways:
+- The gcutils library provides utility methods that will let you create a footprint object for your own stream, defining it in one of the following four ways:

   - by giving the coordinates of the start and end point
   - by giving the orbital pole, and if known its center, length and width